Frequently Asked Questions (FAQs)

 What Is Night Vision used for?

-Night vision goggles and other products have a variety of uses.
-Civilian ownership of these devices is usually for such applications as hunting, wildlife observation, and surveillance at home.
-For instance, night vision technology can be a game changer for adventurers who enjoy camping, hiking, night photography or birdwatching.
+Night vision goggles and other night vision devices have a wide range of applications.
+One common use of these devices is in civilian settings, where they are often used for activities such as hunting, wildlife observation, and surveillance at home.
+For outdoor enthusiasts, night vision technology can be a game changer, allowing them to engage in activities like camping, hiking, night photography, or birdwatching with enhanced visibility in low-light conditions.

 What are some Night Vision (Image Intensifier) terminologies?